Computer Info Tech (CYBR)

 CYBR 4330 Virtualization and Cloud Security 3 Credits (2 Lec, 3 Lab)

-This course includes an examination of how modern host virtualization is implemented, deployed, and used.
-Students will understand the interfaces between major components of virtualized systems, and the implications these interfaces have for security.
-Students will examine the technologies and services that enable cloud computing, different types of cloud computing models and the security and legal issues associated with cloud computing.
+This course provides an in-depth examination of modern host virtualization, including its implementation, deployment, and usage.
+Students will gain a comprehensive understanding of the interfaces between major components of virtualized systems and the security implications of these interfaces.
+The course also explores the technologies and services that enable cloud computing, various cloud computing models, and the associated security and legal issues.

 Course Type: Academic